How Long Should You Leave Aquarium Lights On—The Light Schedule

 Frankly, there is no simple answer to this question since there are many variables to consider, and only a person telling you as much is being truthful.

-A fish tank (aquarium) needs 10 hours of light daily.
-However, tropical fish and plants, do best with 12 light hours a day, while cold water fish and plants will thrive with just 8 light hours daily.
+However, tropical fish and plants, do better with 12 light hours a day, while cold water fish and plants will thrive with just 8 light hours daily.

 Of course, if you only have fish and no plants in the aquarium, less light is required.